What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 Good salespeople are skilled at identifying and addressing customer needs, communicating value, and building trust and rapport with clients.
 They are also resilient in the face of rejection, adaptable to changing market conditions, and continuously seek to learn and improve their sales skills.

 That’s because depending on the product or service or the type of people they’re dealing with, someone who’s thoughtful, curious, and relaxed could outperform their alpha counterparts.
-Meaning that a good salesperson can also adjust their communication style depending on who they’re dealing with.
+This means that a good salesperson can also adjust their communication style depending on who they’re dealing with.

 It may seem like the obvious answer is that, frankly, bad salespeople can’t sell.
 However, it’s a lot more complex than just not having the skills to sell, but rather the personality traits and attributes needed in sales.

-The ultimate difference between a good salesperson and a bad salesperson is their actions.
+The ultimate difference between good and bad salespeople is their actions.
 For instance, a bad salesperson tends to push their agenda onto the prospect rather than understanding their needs and wants to help them solve their problems successfully.

-A good salesperson, on the other hand, would ask questions to understand the prospect’s needs before trying to sell anything.
+On the other hand, a good salesperson would ask questions to understand the prospect’s needs before trying to sell anything.

 Infographic listing the differences between Good vs Bad Salesperson